jvierine/signal_processing_course/README.md

 - Shorten Gaussian derivation of Fourier transform
 - Add solutions to ch19
 - Look through exam questions to see if there are interesting ones to add as exercises.
+- Add plot generating code into code directories, so that they generate plots into ../figures and for bonus points add make figures in Makefile

 ### Everything you need to know
 #### Complex Algebra: